 Shelley is mostly known for his odes, such as To a Skylark and To the West Wind, and his short lyrical poems, such as Ozymandias and Adonais, written shortly after John Keats's death.
 Many critics regard Shelley as one of the greatest of the romantic poets, but others, especially antiromanticists, found that Byron, Keats, and Wordsworth had more influence.
 Quite a bit of his writing is autobiographical, such as Ode to the West Wind, and he also used his works as a means of sharing his spiritual beliefs, which tended to oppose traditional Christian thoughts, as shown in Mont Blanc.
 The English poet and critic, Matthew Arnold (1822-88) closed his essay on Shelley with these famous words:

 The man Shelley, in very truth, is not entirely sane, and Shelley’s poetry is not entirely sane either.
 The Shelley of actual life is a vision of beauty and radiance, indeed, but availing nothing, effecting nothing.
 And in poetry, no less than in life, he is 'a beautiful and ineffectual angel, beating in the void his luminous wings in vain.'

-Click the Amazon logo to find books by or about Percy Bysshe Shelley or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about Percy Bysshe Shelley or the Bing logo to search the web for more information.